rubenvannieuwpoort/posts/newtons-method.md

 ## Picking initial values

-One problem with Newton's method is that it's sensitive to the initial value.
-Sometimes it's possible to make an educated guess, but often not.
+One problem with Newton’s method is that it’s sensitive to the initial value.
+Sometimes it’s possible to make an educated guess, but often not.
 If this is a problem, one might consider using a *homotopy method*.
 This description is based on the description given in the book "Numerical Methods in Scientific Computing", by J. van Kan, A. Segal, and F. Vermolen.
 In this method, one picks an equation $g(x) = 0$ with a known solution $x = x_g$, and considers the problem
 $$ (1 - \lambda) g(x) + \lambda f(x) = 0$$

 And now one increases $\lambda$ in small steps.
-Every time, Newton's method is used to find the solution of $(1 - \lambda) g(x) + \lambda f(x) = 0$.
+Every time, Newton’s method is used to find the solution of $(1 - \lambda) g(x) + \lambda f(x) = 0$.
 The solution found this way is then used as an initial estimate for the next step.